design-automation/gs-json/README.md

 }
 ```
 ## Entities Arrays
-For maximum compactness, entities are represented using integer arrays, consisting of three elements as follows:
+Entities are represented using integer arrays, consisting of three elements as follows:
 * [type, [array of point indices], [array of additional parameters]]

-So, for example, a polyline is defined as follows:
+So, for example, a single polyline is defined as follows:
 * [100, [0,1,2], [0]]

 This represents the following: